Oabdalah23/Space-Flight-AA131/Keplerian Orbit Propagator/README.md

 # Keplerian Orbit Propagator

 This MATLAB project simulates the propagation of a satellite in Earth orbit using Keplerian orbital elements.
-The simulation provides both 2D and 3D visualizations of the satellite's trajectory over a 24-hour period.
-Additionally, it includes tools for calculating the duration and frequency of satellite eclipses.
+It includes additional analyses for satellite eclipse durations and ground station contact times.
+These tools provide insights into key mission parameters and performance metrics.

 ## Features